redwoodjs/redwoodjs-com-archive/docs/graphql.md

 CORS stands for [Cross Origin Resource Sharing](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing); in a nutshell, by default, browsers aren't allowed to access resources outside their own domain.

-Let's say, you host your Redwood web side app on `www.example.com`, but your api side (and GraphQL Server) is hosted on `api.example.com`.
+Let's say you're hosting each of your Redwood app's sides on different domains: the web side on `www.example.com` and the api side (and thus, the GraphQL Server) on `api.example.com`.

-When browser tries to fetch data form the `/graphql` function, you'll see an error that says the request was blocked due to CORS.
-Wording may vary, but it would be similar to:
+When the browser tries to fetch data from the `/graphql` function, you'll see an error that says the request was blocked due to CORS.
+Wording may vary, but it'll be similar to:

 > ⛔️ Access to fetch ... has been blocked by CORS policy: Response to preflight request doesn't pass access control check: No 'Access-Control-Allow-Origin' header is present on the requested resource.

-To fix this issue, you need to "configure CORS" to add:
+To fix this, you need to "configure CORS" by adding:

 ```
 'Access-Control-Allow-Origin': '*'
 'Access-Control-Allow-Credentials': true
 ```

-to the GraphQL response headers.

-You can do that by setting the `cors` option in `api/src/functions/graphql.{js|t}s`:
+to the GraphQL response headers which you can do this by setting the `cors` option in `api/src/functions/graphql.{js|t}s`:

 ```ts
 export const handler = createGraphQLHandler({